 NCAA ECAG CERTIFICATION GUIDELINES FOR AAU COACHES & PLAYERS

-If you are planning to coach a travel team in 2018, the NCAA ECAG (Enforcement Certification and Approvals Group), has implemented a new certification process through USA Basketball.
+If you are planning to coach a travel team in 2020, the NCAA ECAG (Enforcement Certification and Approvals Group).
 All Coaches must obtain a USA Basketball GOLD License as part of the certification.
 Returning USAB users should log into their existing account and renew their previous account and not create a new one.

 NEW Coaches must:

-- Create an account.
+- Create or renew your account.
 Click here to start.

-- Complete a new background check through Verified Volunteers
+- Complete a background check through Verified Volunteers

 - Take the 3 required courses